 Any business that sells plants capable of overwintering outdoors must obtain a nursery or nursery dealer license.
 In addition, businesses that sell plants to out-of-state customers should also obtain a license, regardless of the plants' ability to overwinter.
 In Kentucky, these licenses are obtained from the Office of the State Entomologist.
-Additionally, shipment of plants or plant parts across state lines can, in many cases, require a Phytosanitary Certificate.
+Additionally, shipment DIVERSIFICATION of plants or plant parts across state lines producers will want to develop a business plan that takes into account broader economic cycles while gauging uncertainties in the housing market.
+Consolidation in the green industry has also created large firms that may realize economies of size can, in many cases, require a Phytosanitary Certificate.
 A Phytosanitary Certificate is also required for most international shipments of plant material.
-Nurseries can contact the Office of the State Entomologist to determine if a certificate is needed and how it can be obtained.
+Nurseries can contact the Office of the State Entomologist to determine if a certificate is needed and how it can be obtained